blackcatacademy/blackcat-kernel-contracts/docs/BUILD_AND_VERIFICATION.md

 ## Why `bytecode_hash = "ipfs"`

-This keeps Solidity metadata in a commonly supported format for block explorers / verification tooling.
+This keeps Solidity metadata in a commonly supported format for explorers / verifiers and improves portability across EVM-compatible networks.

 If you change metadata settings, always re-check EIP-170 size.